Title: Stranger Things 2

 A more subtle, but still important, theme that’s explored in Season 2 of Stranger Things is the nature vs. nurture argument that still poses questions in today’s society.
 With the introduction of Dart, a small creature that Dustin discovers in his trash can, you see the argument played out over the course of the season.
 You see how the creature evolves from a pollywog looking slimy guy to a dog-like Demogorgon.
 More importantly, you see how Dustin’s treatment of the creature shapes it into the faithful, nougat-loving pet that remains loyal to him even after escaping to the wild with his other Demodog pals.
 It goes to show that sometimes how you raise your pet, or even your child, can have a greater influence on how they behave compared to other environmental factors.
 If that doesn’t convince you, as I mentioned earlier, watch how Billy’s character unfolds as the season progresses.
 In no way are his actions justified, but, by the end, you see why he acts the way he does.

 The writing of the second season is artfully crafted into a humorous, scary, and thought-provoking piece of television, one that demands your attention because it’s so well-paced.
 So much so that I think the Duffer Brothers thought they could pull a fast one on you when introducing a whole new level of the show that you haven’t seen much of yet.
 This is my only “problem” with this season: the prologue, which then leads into the seventh episode, “The Lost Sister”.
 This episode feels so out of nowhere that it ends up missing the mark when you don’t think about it enough.
-There’re obviously others like Eleven out there, and I like that you’re introduced to at least one this season, but it’s done so quickly that I thought it messed up the pacing of the show.
+There are obviously others like Eleven out there, and I like that you’re introduced to at least one this season, but it’s done so quickly that I thought it messed up the pacing of the show.
 But once you think about it, this episode is needed to show how Eleven has evolved over the course of the series.
 The ending battle is also dependent on a piece of advice given by her “sister.”
-So, although the episode felt off base, I still understand why it’s needed in piecing together the grander scheme of things and can’t in good conscious dock any points because of it.
+So, although the episode felt off base, I understand why it’s needed in piecing together the grander scheme of things and can’t in good conscious dock any points because of it.

 In Season 2 of Stranger Things, the introduction of the Mind Flayer leaves you wondering how future seasons will address this interdimensional antagonist.
 A conflict in the making almost always makes for a great story, especially if it’s written well.
 And, yes, the Duffer Brothers know their stuff.
 They and their team did everything right this season.
 Some elements that were superb that I haven’t even talked about yet include the selection of Sean Astin as Bob, the soundtrack, the acting by the whole cast, how the Duffer Brothers and their crew were able to manage such a young cast so effectively, the visuals, and–my personal favorite–the growing relationship between Steve and Dustin.
-If you didn’t laugh out loud at least once at a scene where they’re together, then you may be from the Upside Down.
+If you didn’t laugh out loud at least once during a scene where they’re together, then you may be from the Upside Down.
 Now stop reading and go binge the hell out of Season 2.

 Verdict: The second season of Stranger Things builds on the first by presenting its audience with a familiar ground to stand on, all while raising the stakes as each episode passes by.
 The characters develop realistically and according to the actions they and the others around them take, ultimately resulting in excellent storytelling.
 There is a hiccup in pacing once the seventh episode hits, but it’s a necessary one as it launches Eleven towards the final battle with the Mind Flayer and provides an essential backdrop in what’s to come in future seasons.
 The combination of good acting, directing, writing, music, themes, references, and visuals all scream that this show will go down in Halloween history.
 Saddle up and get ready to be amazed.